Fadi-Eid/RREF/README.md

-# RREF
-Algorithm for computing the reduced row echelon form of a any matrix in C:
-This algorithm was created to compute the reduced row echelon form (RREF) using the C programming language, this algorithm works on all types of matrices.
-The algorithm to compute the RREF requires a lot of arithmetics so it can be inaccurate as well as ineficient on matrices of very large sizes.
+## Reduced Row Echelon Form (RREF) Algorithm in C
+This project implements an algorithm in C for computing the Reduced Row Echelon Form (RREF) of any matrix.
+It supports matrices of arbitrary size and structure.
+The algorithm follows standard row operations (scaling, swapping, and row addition) to transform a given matrix into its RREF.

+⚠️ Note: Due to the large number of arithmetic operations involved, the algorithm may suffer from numerical inaccuracies or performance issues when applied to very large matrices.